What is Hereditary Breast and Ovarian Cancer?

 Other cancer risks for people with HBOC

 Both men and women with mutations in the BRCA2 gene may be at an increased risk of other types of cancer, including melanoma and pancreatic , stomach , esophageal , and bile duct cancers.
-Rare mutations in other genes may be associated with an increased risk of developing breast and other cancers, including the Li-Fraumeni syndrome (p53 gene), Cowden syndrome (PTEN gene), and others.
-The pattern of cancers in the family is often a clue to the specific gene that would explain the hereditary cancer for that family.
-Recently, new panels of multiple genes have been developed for use when a patient with a strong personal and family history has a negative test result for BRCA1 and BRCA2.
-Mutations in other genes may cause a more moderate increase in the risk of cancer and/or their effects have not been fully studied.
-New testing technology -- sometimes referred to as “next generation sequencing,” “massively parallel sequencing,” or “deep sequencing” -- has made it faster and less expensive to test for mutations in multiple genes at the same
+Rare mutations in other genes may be associated with an increased risk of developing breast and other cancers, including the Li-Fraumeni syndrome (TP53 gene), Cowden syndrome (PTEN gene), and others.
+The pattern of cancers in the family is often a clue to the specific gene that may explain the hereditary cancer for that family.
+Recently, new panels of multiple genes have been developed for testing in a patient with a strong personal and family history.
+Multigene panel tests include BRCA1 and BRCA2 and many other genes that increase the risk of breast, ovarian and other cancers.
+If an individual has a negative test result for BRCA1 and BRCA2, then mutations in other genes may or may not be present.
+New testing technology -- sometimes referred to as “next generation sequencing,” “massively parallel sequencing,” or “deep sequencing” -- has made it faster and less expensive to test for mutations in multiple genes at the same time.
+If a genetic mutation is found, this could explain the cancers in a specific family and provide information about which family members are at risk and what type of monitoring and prevention/risk-reduction methods are appropriate.

-A risk reducing, bilateral skin-sparing mastectomy (removal of both breasts) can reduce the risk of breast cancer by more than 90%.
-A special protocol for the pathology with fine sectioning of all tissue should be followed.
-Only about 3% of breast cancers associated with BRCA mutations are diagnosed before age 30, so that surgery could be considered over the age of 30 for most women.
+A risk-reducing, bilateral mastectomy, which is the removal of the breast tissue from both breasts, can reduce the risk of breast cancer by more than 90%.
+Only about 3% of breast cancers associated with BRCA mutations are diagnosed before age 30, so surgery could be considered over the age of 30 for most women.

-Risk reducing salpingo-oophorectomy (removal of the ovaries and fallopian tubes) at age 35 to 40 or when child-bearing is complete can reduce the risk of ovarian cancer by approximately 90%.
+Risk-reducing salpingo-oophorectomy, which is the removal of the ovaries and fallopian tubes, can reduce the risk of ovarian cancer by approximately 90%.
 If this surgery is completed in premenopausal women, it is also associated with a 50% decrease in breast cancer risk.
+A special procedure to look for microscopic cancer in the ovaries and fallopian tubes is recommended following this procedure

 Tamoxifen (Nolvadex, Soltamox) taken for five years by individuals with BRCA2 mutations reduces the risk of breast cancer by 50%.
-There is less data regarding the impact of tamoxifen in those with BRCA1 mutations, as tamoxifen is unlikely to reduce the risk of developing a “triple negative” breast cancer.
+There is less data regarding the impact of tamoxifen in those with BRCA1 mutations, as tamoxifen is less likely to reduce the risk of developing a “triple negative” breast cancer.

-Oral contraceptives taken for five years by individuals with BRCA1 or BRCA2 mutations may be associated with a decreased risk of ovarian cancer.
-This must be balanced by a potential slight increase in the risk of breast cancer.
+Oral contraceptives (birth control pills) taken for five years by individuals with BRCA1 or BRCA2 mutations may be associated with a decreased risk of ovarian cancer by approximately 50%.
+This is recommended in the late 20’s or 30’s and must be balanced by a potential slight increase in the risk of breast cancer.

 Screening - What are the screening options for HBOC?